Complaints & disputes

 03

-If you’re unhappy with the Ombudsman’s decision
+If you are unhappy with the Ombudsman’s decision

-1. Go back to negotiating directly with your creditor
+1. Go back to negotiating directly with your creditor.

 KNOW YOUR RIGHTS